God Bless The United States Of Aliens

 Geographies

 Made at Hectolitre, Brussels — the residency where Chris-Armel Iradukunda works and where Mladen Bundalo, the inviting artist, is a former coordinator and current resident.
-The piece exists, in spirit, as an unofficial Burundian pavilion held within an official Bosnian and Herzegovinian one.
+The artwork is one of three framed by the exhibition team on the walls of a Solidarity Burundi Pavilion at the guest room of the Bosnia and Herzegovina Pavilion — a register of hospitality and recognition rather than absence.
 The artist's country of origin has no representation at the 61st International Art Exhibition; the artist himself cannot be physically present in Venice for reasons consistent with the work's own subject — the legal-alien condition that structures international movement for non-EU nationals.
 Mladen carries the framed artworks and arranges placement in coordination with the curator and commissioner.
 Hectolitre, where this collaboration began, is the geographic origin of the work even if Palazzo Malipiero is its venue.

 Lineage and companion works